SQL Server Podcast = Expert Interviews + Professional Development +Listener Q&A

 I learn stuff every day.
 In this episode I tackle a new subject for me and one I am hearing a lot about–BIML.
 BIML is a markup language you can use to build your SSIS packages.

 Welcome to another great edition.
 I’m super excited to have Mark Wilkinson on the show today.
 As this goes to show you, you can always learn something new.
-This is one of the great things about the SQL Server community is their willingness to share.
+One of the great things about the SQL Server community is their willingness to share.

 Today, we are talking about clustering, with Paul Popovich.
 Just to make sure that we’re on the same page, this is the clustering that has been around for a while.
 I think at least 2005, it was available.
 This is not the availability groups that have become a little bit more popular in SQL Server 2012.

 We’re talking about corruption today.
 Certainly, that’s a challenge that all data professionals need to consider.
 Steve had a corruption challenge earlier this year and it was very heavily attended.
 Lots of big names threw their hat into the ring there.

 Today we’re going to change things up a little bit, and talk about Test Anxiety when it comes to Certification Testing.
 We’re also going to discuss some preparation techniques that we can use as well.
 Before we get into the guest for today’s show, we do have a few changes coming, and that is, I have a new microphone.